-Quora security breach exposes 100 million users’ information
+Quora breach exposes 100 million users’ information

 In a security update, the site admitted that "a malicious third party" had made unauthorized access into the site.
-The breach, detected 30 November, is under investigation and in the meantime Quora is prompting all its users to reset their passwords.
+The breach, detected 30 November, is currently under investigation and, in the meantime, Quora is prompting all its users to reset their passwords.

 Information stolen includes users' email addresses, passwords, names and any information gleaned from linked social media accounts.
 In addition, the hackers have knowledge of user activity including questions and answers posted, as well as anything up- or down-voted and any personal messages sent.

 As there are no monetary transactions on Quora, no credit card information was stolen, making it a perplexing choice of target for hackers.
 However, since many people use the same passwords for various different online systems, it's likely hackers were taking the information to attempt to access different sites.

 The biggest surprise, however, is that many people weren't even aware hey had Quora accounts in the first place.
 Users on other social media platforms have expressed concern and annoyance at losing information on a network they haven't used in years.

 Since August of this year, we've seen plenty of breaches with the NHS, British Airways, Facebook, Amazon, and several other major online services (or services with an online presence) have all had data stolen, to varying degrees of severity.
 If they didn't know it already, people are quickly having to realise that data isn't safe online.